Family Food on the Table

 It’s a month dedicated to celebrating America’s dairy farmers, who work hard to help provide wholesome, nutritious, affordable food to our families and communities.

-A fruity yogurt dip in a white bowl served with fresh fruit and graham crackers Strawberry yogurt dip in a white bowl served with fresh fruit and graham crackers
+A fruity Greek yogurt dip served in a bowl with fresh fruit and graham crackers for dipping.

 OK, enough geeking out!
-Let’s get moving on the dips though, so we can start enjoying them sooner.
+Let’s get moving on the dips, so we can start enjoying them sooner.

 Now, I’ve got some notes and tips coming up below on how to make these Greek yogurt dips.
 Just tryin’ to be helpful.